-Most people avoid June/July because of the rainy season and in August the heat and humidity can make a visit unbearable for many.
+Most people avoid June/July because of the rainy season, and in August the heat and humidity can make a visit unbearable for many.

 Winter can be quite cold, but there usually is plenty of blue sky and sunshine.
-The festive lights in December and January make it a special time to visit and around New Year the temples are overrun with locals.
+The festive lights in December and January make it a special time to visit, and around New Year the temples are overrun with locals.

 WHAT’S GOOD TO KNOW ABOUT TOKYO?

-After over 250 years of isolation from foreign influence Tokyo suddenly welcomed foreigners again.
-Even the great Kanto earthquake in 1923 could not hold back the cities growth despite being levelled by the fires.
-Surviving more fires in WWII, and after the end of the US occupation, Tokyo quickly took hold of industrial modernisation.
+After over 250 years of isolation from foreign influence, Tokyo suddenly started welcoming foreigners again.
+Even the great Kanto earthquake in 1923 could not hold back the city’s growth despite being leveled by fires.
+Surviving more fires in WWII, and after the end of the US occupation, Tokyo quickly took hold of industrial modernization.
 A soaring economic growth followed the Olympic year of 1964, peaking in the 1980’s.
-After the burst of the “bubble” in the 90’s Tokyo failed to hold its ground globally, amid recession but it never ceased to reinvent itself and still holds significant influence over technology, design and fashion today.
+After the burst of the “bubble” in the 90’s, Tokyo failed to hold its ground globally amid recession, but it never ceased to reinvent itself and still holds significant influence over technology, design and fashion today.

-One day in Tokyo Itinerary:
+One day in Tokyo Itinerary

-Open from 9:00 to 17:00 (Entry until 16:30)
+Open from 9:00 to 17:00 (entry until 16:30)

 Closed: Year-end holidays (December 29 to January 1)